Xycloo/soroban-paulette-smart-contract/README.md

     put_for_sale(e, id, auction);
 }
 ```
- Remember that [we have already talked about creating and bidding auctions](#interacting-with-the-dutch-auction-contract), and that pur for sale is a simple function (which we have already seen in the beginning of the article) that writes the contract data.
+ Remember that [we have already talked about creating and bidding auctions](#interacting-with-the-dutch-auction-contract), and that put for sale is a simple function (which we have already seen in the beginning of the article) that writes the contract data.

 ## Buying an office that is for sale

 Buying is also quite complex compared to the `initialize` method, we need to:
 - get the specified office's auction id (which, if you remember, we had stored as the value for the office's id).
-- make a bidding to the auction (i.e buying the office).
+- make a bid to the auction (i.e buying the office).
-- removing the `DataKey::ForSale(id)` data entry since we are going to add a `DataKey::Bought` entry thorugh the `put_bought()` function, which has an `Office` struct as value where `office.user` is the buyer and `office.expires` (the expiration date) is the current ledger timestamp + 604800 (a week).
-"Why have such value hardcoded in the contract rather than setting it upon initialization?", you may be asking; there is no particular reason for this coiche, I hardcoded it to show that it is also a viable option (and sometimes mandatory).
-Of course you could add another parameter in the `initialize` method, and write a put and get functions for the new enum variant `DataKey::Interval`.
+- removing the `DataKey::ForSale(id)` data entry since we are going to add a `DataKey::Bought` entry through the `put_bought()` function, which has an `Office` struct as value where `office.user` is the buyer and `office.expires` (the expiration date) is the current ledger timestamp + 604800 (a week).
+"Why have such value hardcoded in the contract rather than setting it upon initialization?", you may be asking; there is no particular reason for this choice, I hardcoded it to show that it is also a viable option (and sometimes mandatory).
+Of course you could add another parameter in the `initialize` method, and write a put and get function for the new enum variant `DataKey::Interval`.

 ```rust
 fn buy(e: Env, id: BytesN<16>, buyer: Identifier) {